 May opened with the Mets in third place in the new National League East division, two games below .500.
 Boswell slumped in May, batting .233.
 But his bat kept appearing in the middle of key rallies and important wins.
 He had four consecutive multi-hit games early in the month, including five hits in a Sunday doubleheader sweep of the Cubs in Chicago on May 4.
 Two days later, Boswell followed that performance with a home run off Jim Maloney to help Don Cardwell win his first game of the season.
 He also tagged a leadoff triple in the seventh inning to break up a Phil Niekro no-hitter in New York on May 14, sparking the team to a 9-3 comeback victory.

 But he spent the first two weeks of June serving in the Army reserve, missing most of the club-record 11-game winning streak that started with a late-May win over San Diego.
 Boswell returned to the lineup in a series at Philadelphia on June 17.
-Now batting second, he drove in the winning runs with a two-out, two-run, ninth-inning single off of Dick Farrell on June 19 in a 6-5 victory.
+Now batting second, he drove in the winning runs with a two-out, two-run, ninth-inning single off of Turk Farrell on June 19 in a 6-5 victory.
 He also notched two hits against Bob Gibson the following day back at Shea Stadium in front of a league-best crowd of 54,083, including a second-inning triple that drove in Tommie Agee.
 Boswell hit .261 in June, and the Mets enjoyed their winningest month ever, going 19-9.

 Boswell started off well in July.
 A two-out, 14th-inning single scored Tommie Agee with the go-ahead run in a win at St. Louis on July 2.
 His ninth-inning, pinch-hit, bloop double on July 8 at Shea against Ferguson Jenkins started the Mets’ comeback in their watershed 4-3 win over the Cubs.
-Because Chicago started left-hander ken Holtzman the following night, Boswell did not play in Seaver’s “Imperfect Game.”
+Because Chicago started left-hander Ken Holtzman the following night, Boswell did not play in Seaver’s “Imperfect Game.”
 Boswell did, however, contribute in the return series in Chicago, collecting two hits each at Wrigley in Mets victories on July 15and 16, including a home run off of Dick Selma that provided the winning margin a day after Seaver had taken a 1-0 loss.
 But he struggled for most of the month, hitting .222, and found himself on the bench again in late July with a bone bruise in his left thumb.
 A couple of baserunning errors also contributed to his benching.
 Boswell was thrown out at second trying to stretch a single in the eighth inning in a 1-0 loss at Wrigley, and he was tagged out at third trying to advance on a groundout in the 12th inning of a 4-3 loss to the Reds just after the All-Star break.
-Hodges considered the first error “the wrong play….It was a mistake, but we all make them."
-After the second error, Hodges said “His play is hurting.
-He hasn’t been playing well.”
+Hodges considered the first error “the wrong play….It was a mistake, but we all make them."8 After the second error, Hodges said “His play is hurting.
+He hasn’t been playing well.”9

 As Boswell recalled: “He had such a high level of concentration; he was thinking about the game all the time, and he tried to get the players to think that way….Gil changed the whole attitude on the club.
-He was a real disciplinarian, too.”
+He was a real disciplinarian, too.”10

 August 1 found the Mets six games out of first place with Boswell on the bench.
 He returned to the lineup in a series in Houston in the middle of the month.
 On August 12, however, his error on the relay for a potential double play in the sixth inning contributed to a four-run rally as the Astros came from behind to beat the Mets.
 The following day, Boswell’s failure to cleanly handle a ground ball in the first inning extended an Astros rally that culminated in a three-run home run by Denis Menke.
 The Astros swept the Mets--it was the low point of the season for Boswell and the team.
-Jack Lang noted in The Sporting News on August 30 that Boswell had been “resting a bruised thumb, a weak batting average, and an iron glove for some two weeks.”
-Prior to the benching, Boswell had gone hitless in 20 at-bats.
+Jack Lang noted in The Sporting News on August 30 that Boswell had been “resting a bruised thumb, a weak batting average, and an iron glove for some two weeks.”11 Prior to the benching, Boswell had gone hitless in 20 at-bats.

 After two weeks spent on the bench, Boswell returned to the lineup for good on August 23, as the Mets embarked on a torrid finish to the season.
 He was moved to the fifth spot in the batting order, occasionally moving to cleanup, as the Mets rolled to a 31-10 record from that on to capture the Eastern Division title.
 Boswell was locked in at the plate.